 I have recently bought a portable radio receiver called Dual DAB 4.
 It supports DAB (MP2), DAB+ (AAC) and the analog FM.
 It is equipped with a monophonic speaker and a telescopic antenna (although it is too short for the FM reception).
 Frontier Silicon Verona FS2052 tuner module contains Apollo 2 RF front-end IC and Kino 3 DSP.
 It is possible to use an included external 7.5V switching power supply or 6x AA batteries.

-According to the datasheet, the FM sensitivity (for 40dB SNR) is typically -106dBm (1.4µV) and -97dBm (3.9µV) for DAB.
-Unfortunately there is no stereo de-noising or blending, but mono sensitivity is fine.
-There are no conventional analog IF filters, signal is filtered on the DSP.
-Sometimes there is an audible sound gap during a switch between filters. ±100kHz selectivity is poor, but ±200kHz is quite good – it performs better than my old JVC KS-833R car-radio with 2×180 & 1×110 kHz filters, but of course the performance is not like a famous XDR-F1HD.
+According to the datasheet, the FM sensitivity (for 40 dB SNR) is typically -106 dBm (1.4 µV) and -97 dBm (3.9 µV) for DAB.
+Unfortunately there is no stereo de-noising or blending, but the mono sensitivity is fine.
+There are no conventional analog IF filters, signal is processed on the DSP.
+Sometimes there is an audible sound gap during switching between filters.
+The ±100 kHz selectivity is poor, but ±200 kHz is quite good – it performs better than my old JVC KS-833R car-radio with 2×180 & 1×110 kHz filters, but of course the performance is not like a famous XDR-F1HD.
 Nevertheless I have to admit that results are excellent for such price.
 I paid only 15€ for a refurbished unit!

-Now let’s see what could be improved in Dual DAB 4.
-I have removed the telescopic antenna and soldered a BNC connector for an external 75Ω antenna input.
+Now let’s see what could be improved.
+I have removed the telescopic antenna and soldered a BNC connector for an external 75 Ω antenna input.
 Stereo noise decreases noticeably with an external preamp.
-I haven’t heard any intermodulations, even using a 18dB preamp, so the AGC performs very well.
+I haven’t heard any intermodulation, even using a 18 dB preamp, so the AGC performs very well.
 Audio quality is very poor with the stock speaker.
 I replaced it with another one which was advertised as a neodymium speaker, but I’m not 100% sure about that.
-It is somewhat bigger (see photos below) but thankfully it fits inside the receiver case. :-) Now I can enjoy sound with much more bass and treble.
+It is somewhat bigger (see photos below) but thankfully it fits inside the receiver case.
+Now I can enjoy much better sound with more bass and treble.

 What about DAB?
 Polish broadcast operators, Emitel and INFO-TV, are testing the DAB+ emissions.
 In Warsaw, the capital of Poland, there are 3 transmitters: